-Established by a CEO delegate under section 39 of the National Health and Medical Research Council Act 1992, the Advisory Committee provides advice to a Steering Group which is comprised of representatives from NHMRC, the Department of Health and the New Zealand Ministry of Health.
+Established by a CEO delegate under section 39 of the National Health and Medical Research Council Act 1992, the Advisory Committee provides advice to a Steering Group which is comprised of representatives from the National Health and Medical Research Council (NHMRC), Australian Government Department of Health, Disability and Aged Care and New Zealand Ministry of Health.

 The Advisory Committee also guides the work of the nutrient-specific expert working groups: